 In addition, the core provides consultation and custom designs for those interested in employing CRISPR-Cas9 technology into their research.

-The bioinformatics team of the Genomics & Bioinformatics shared resource includes three bioinformatics specialists and the resource director, who provide a wide variety of experimental design, analysis, and programming support for the genomics lab and their end users.
+The bioinformatics team of the Genomics & Bioinformatics shared resource includes four bioinformatics specialists and the resource director, who provide a wide variety of experimental design, analysis, and programming support for the genomics lab and their end users.

 Most service requests to the genomics lab occur through various technology-themed modules of HutchBASE, a web-based LIMS that was developed, tested, and implemented by the resource’s staff.
 HutchBASE initially extended the BASE v2.6 (BioArray Software Environment, Lund University, Sweden) microarray database framework.
 This customized LIMS has been designed to meet the administrative, technical, and scientific needs of the Genomics & Bioinformatics shared resource and its end users.
 In addition to facilitating service requests, HutchBASE captures sample annotation and QC, provides sample-tracking features, manages workflows, automatically triggers data analysis pipeline protocols, produces data QC reports, affords data management capabilities, and initiates service billing reports.
 The database also offers the end-user electronic lab notebook capabilities for their genomics projects, through the user-defined addition of project and sample annotation fields.